Andrew Humphrey looks at some of the most common questions and conundrums about working with Student immigration permission.

-This blog post was published on 26 January 2018.
-The information in it, all references to Immigration Rules and Home Office guidance, and the links to other websites and guidance were all current and accurate on that date.
-If you are reading this blog post after 26 January 2018, please also see our full guide to working during your studies where any changes or updates to the work conditions will be clarified.
+This blog post was fully updated on 1 June 2021, based on an earlier blog post from 2017.
+The information in it, all references to Immigration Rules and Home Office guidance, and the links to other websites and guidance were all current and accurate on 1 June 2021.
+If you are reading this blog post after 1 June 2021, please also see our full guide to working during your studies where any changes or updates to the work conditions will be clarified.
 On the site menu Choose Info & Advice > Working.

-Most Tier 4 students can work up to 20 hours a week during term time, although some are restricted to 10 hours, and some have a work prohibition.
+Most Students can work up to 20 hours a week during term time, although some are restricted to 10 hours, and some have a work prohibition.
 Check your visa vignette or biometric residence permit for your work conditions, and see UKCISA's guide to working during your studies.

 If you can work, I'm sure you are keen to maximise your opportunities for paid work, for gaining work experience, and for the other social and cultural benefits of working.
-But have the changes in technology, communications, business practice and work culture in the UK that benefit me also expanded the work you can do within the Tier 4 work restriction?
+But have changes in technology, communications, business practice and work culture in the UK that benefit me also expanded the work you can do?

 Yes.
 And no.